adamtow/promptkit/docs/English.md

 # PromptKit
-PromptKit is a shortcut library for creating interactive and  multilingual audio or menu-driven prompts.
+PromptKit is a shortcut library for creating powerful, interactive, multilingual prompts featuring speech, dictation, menus, and dialogs.

 With PromptKit, you can:

-- Select between voice or Menu-driven prompts.
+- Select between voice or dialog-driven prompts.
 Not connected to the internet?
-Your voice-driven prompts will automatically turn into menu prompts.
+Your voice-driven prompts will automatically turn into menu and dialog prompts.
-- Automatically translate a prompt from one language to another.
+- Automatically translate prompts from one language to another.
-- Restrict the prompt to accept a list of answers.
+- Restrict your prompts to accept a list of answers.
+- Use comparison operators such as contains, equals, greater than, less than, before, after and between for text, number, date and time input.
 - Configure the number of times a prompt can be repeated if a decision was not chosen.
-- Confirmations with YES or NO.
+- Confirmations with yes or no.
 - Asking for numeric input.
 - Freefrom voice input.
 - Cancellation by the user.